Fantastic climate, rich culture, cosmopolitan living and property investment hotspot

 The principal motorways from Barcelona are the AP-7 and C-32 and you can enter the city via the ring roads.
 If you are driving to or from France, the AP-7 in the north connects with the French motorway 150 kilometres away at La Jonquera, the French border.

-The province of Barcelona is served by Barcelona airport (El Prat) is situated some 13 kilometres south-west of the city and is easily reached by road, rail or shuttle bus from the city centre.
+The province of Barcelona is served by Barcelona airport (El Prat), situated some 13 kilometres south-west of the capital of the province and is easily reached by road, rail or shuttle bus from the city centre.
 It has two large terminals serving both national and international flights daily.
 It is Spain's second busiest airport.
 The province of Barcelona also benefits from the proximity of the Girona-Costa Brava and Reus airports.

 One of Europe’s most famous and exciting cities and an excellent place to buy property either as a second home, rental investment or for permanent living